Dee Dee Gatton: Bio, Age, Husband, and Net Worth in 2026

 Who is Dee Dee Gatton’s husband?

-Dee Dee Gatton’s husband is Will Dyer.
-They became engaged in 2017 while she was working as a primary anchor in Springfield, Illinois.
-The couple keeps the details of their marriage private.
-The competitor article incorrectly states that her husband’s identity is unknown.
+Her husband is Will Dyer.
+They became engaged in 2017 while she worked as a primary anchor in Springfield, Illinois, and they keep details of their marriage private.

 Where does Dee Dee Gatton work in 2026?

-Dee Dee Gatton works as Weekend Anchor and Special Projects Reporter for TND The National Desk in Washington, D.C.
-She has been in this role since October 2022.
-TND is produced and distributed by Sinclair Broadcast Group, which reaches audiences through more than 185 television stations across 86 U.S. markets.
+She works as Weekend Anchor and Special Projects Reporter for TND The National Desk in Washington, D.C., a role held since October 2022, reaching audiences through more than 185 Sinclair stations across 86 markets.

 What is Dee Dee Gatton’s net worth in 2026?